Support for Avoidant Restrictive Food Intake Disorder (ARFID)

 - A person with ARFID doesn’t restrict their food intake to intentionally lose weight

-If you (or your loved one) are restricting food intake due to concerns about weight, shape or body image you may need different support.
+If you (or your loved one) are restricting your food intake due to concerns about weight, shape or body image you may need different support.
 If you suspect that you (or they) may be suffering from another eating disorder please contact your local GP.
-Other eating disorders include Anorexia Nervosa and Bulimia Nervosa.
+Other eating disorders include disorders like Anorexia Nervosa and Bulimia Nervosa.
 Your GP will be able to offer advice, guidance and signposting to the right support in your local area. -

 What is ARFID? (a lived experience perspective)